DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Experiments

 \subsubsection{Negative-log-likelihood (NLL)}

-describes the log-probability of observed instances over a predicted distribution.
-Previous methods~\cite{tang2019multiple, song2020pip, mercat2020multi} have used a GMM representation, although NLL is a general property that can be compared between different representations.
-NLL evaluates how probable an observed event was predicted to occur, a good model will assign high probability to each observed event, resulting in a low NLL score.
+describes the log-probability of observed instances under a predicted distribution.
+Previous methods~\cite{tang2019multiple, song2020pip, mercat2020multi} use a GMM representation, although NLL can be compared between different representations.
 Calculation of the NLL score using a GMM is shown in \eqref{eqn_nll}.
-This is represented using a center position $\mu_m\in\mathbb{R}^2$, covariance matrix $\Sigma_m\in\mathbb{R}^{2\times2}$ and mode weight $W_m\in\mathbb{R}$ for each predicted mode, where $x\in\mathbb{R}^2$ is the ground-truth position.
-This is determined for each timestep of the prediction, and averaged over timesteps.
+This is represented using a center position $\mu_m\in\mathbb{R}^2$, covariance matrix $\Sigma_m\in\mathbb{R}^{2\times2}$ and weight $W_m\in\mathbb{R}$ for each predicted mode, where $x\in\mathbb{R}^2$ is the ground-truth position.

-NLL as a concept is a dimensionless property, however previous results and the evaluation in \ref{eqn_nll} are based on probability density, without reducing to a dimensionless value.
-Observed samples are defined as points, which have zero probability in a spatial distribution as a result of being a position with no size.
+NLL as a concept is a dimensionless property, however previous results and the evaluation in \eqref{eqn_nll} represent probability density, without reducing to a dimensionless value.
+Observed samples are points, which have zero probability in a spatial distribution as a result of being a position with no size.
 It is possible to produce a probability evaluation using an area instead of a point, however the area to use is not well defined or meaningful for the task.
-As dimensioned probability density values are used, and the NLL measure is determined from this value, it is important to record the dimensions of the density-based NLL property reported.
+As dimensioned probability density values are used, and the NLL measure is determined from this value, it is important to record the units of the density-based NLL property reported.
 Previous methods have used inconsistent units, in feet~\cite{tang2019multiple} and in meters~\cite{mercat2020multi}, so to address this problem we present units of measurement with reported results.

-Another limitation is that in existing definitions NLL is an unbounded quantity, which allows scores on a small number of instances to greatly influence evaluation on the dataset.
+Another limitation is that in existing definitions NLL is an unbounded quantity, which allows scores on a small number of instances to greatly influence evaluation over the dataset.
 This is both a theoretical and a practical problem, as for example a dataset may contain a stationary object, where the center of a predicted GMM can be accurately chosen, and the distribution width reduced to an arbitrarily high density, bounded only by numerical limits.
 When represented with a 64-bit float (with limit $5.5 \times 10^{-309}$), this can result in a NLL score of $-710$ for a single instance.